 - Driving under the influence of drugs or alcohol – When driving drunk or high, you’re actively violating California Vehicle Code 23153 – and for good reason.
 These rules are in place to prevent drivers from impairing their sensory and motor functions as well as their reaction time.
 Drugs and alcohol can also impair driver judgment and increase recklessness.
 Intoxicated drivers often drift into oncoming traffic – making the road extremely unsafe for bikers.

 - Driving distracted – Eating, texting, or talking on a cell phone while driving call attention away from the road, which is exactly where every driver’s attention should be at all times.
-These drivers are highly unsafe to be around.
+These drivers are extremely dangerous to be around.

 San Bernardino Motorcycle Crash Statistics